Interstate 5 in Oregon: Freeway construction

 The Oregon state legislature authorized the construction of controlled-access "throughways" (now called freeways) in 1947 and the Pacific Highway was designated as a future corridor the following year.
 A six-cent gas tax increase was approved by the legislature in 1949 and would be used to improve sections of US 99 to freeway standards.
-It would later be augmented by federal funding under the Interstate Highways program.
+It was later augmented by federal funding under the Interstate Highways program.
 The State Highway Commission studied and approved the routing of I-5 around several cities in the late 1950s, including an elevated bypass of Medford.

 Although not generally referred as such, the portion of I-5 south of Portland near Tigard to Salem was formerly named the Robert Hugh Baldock Freeway after a former Oregon highway engineer.
 In 2022, the name was removed from state records following the discovery of his membership in the Ku Klux Klan.
 Early proposals by engineers put the southern section of I-5 further east through Klamath Falls and the flatter Klamath Basin, but the Siskiyou Pass route was favored by local politicians.
 Most of the highway in the Pacific Northwest was incorporated into U.S. Route 99 (US 99), created as part of a national highway system in 1926.
 The Oregon section was divided between Junction City and Portland into US 99W and US 99E, with the latter taking the original route of the Pacific Highway.
 It was completed on December 1, 1961, with direct connections to Harbor Drive in Downtown Portland.

 The first modern rest area in Oregon was opened in 1962 between Eugene and Albany; within four years, eight more sets were completed.
 The first section of the East Bank Freeway in Portland, running 2.5 mi from the Morrison Bridge to Shaver and Failing streets, opened to traffic on January 7, 1964.
 The Marquam Bridge, which connected the completed portions of I-5 to the East Bank Freeway, opened to southbound traffic on October 4, 1966, and northbound traffic two weeks later.
 Its design was criticized by the public and the Portland Art Commission, who described it as "so gross, so lacking in grace, so utterly inconsistent with any concept of aesthetics" in a formal complaint.

 The final section of Interstate 5 was dedicated on October 22, 1966, at the Cow Creek rest area.
 At the time, the freeway had 114 interchanges and 467 bridge structures; it cost an estimated $298 million to construct.